xallysie/cordova-plugin-android14-schedule-exact-alarm/README.md

 The Android alarm scheduling mechanism changed starting in Android 14.
 In the past, apps were automatically granted permission to schedule exact alarms and reminders.
 Now this permission must be manually granted by users

-Now the permissions are denied by default.
+In Android 14, the permissions are denied by default.
 Apps that are not meant to be calendar or alarm clock apps should explain to the user why the app wants permission to schedule exact alarms (e.g., reminders, push notifications, alarms), and then fire an action intent to bring users to the Settings screen to manually allow exact alarms.

 Older Android plugins (Android 13 and lower) do not require this new approach or request the necessary permissions.